Eras256/SafariLink/README.md

 - OpenZeppelin for smart contract libraries
 - Reown (WalletConnect) for Web3 wallet integration
-- Anthropic for Claude AI integration
+- Google Gemini for AI integration
 - All contributors and builders in the Web3 community

 ## 📞 Contact